syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/tool-tip.md

 ## Fixed tooltip

-By default, tooltip track the mouse movement, but you can set a fixed position for the tooltip by using the `location` property.
+By default, the tooltip tracks the mouse movement, but it can be set to a fixed position using the `location` property in `tooltip`.

 {% if page.publishingplatform == "typescript" %}